 Just as with any other entertainment medium, there are scenarios in the manga that most readers tend to love and which are usually played out in most comics.
 And it is the popularity of these scenarios that tend to attract a large market.
 For example, a popular Hollywood scenario is that of aliens attacking Earth and humans fighting back.
 And based on this scenario, a number of blockbuster movies have been made that keep attracting people to Hollywood movies.
 In manga, the popularity of the scenario has a clear gender-specific preference.

 For manga directed at girls, the most popular scenario was when the main character was depicted as a scatterbrain.
 In simple words, the lead character is not always cool or composed.
 Instead, they tend to make mistakes and do foolish things from time to time.
-Considering that a large population of female readers of manga are teenagers who are dealing with their own hormonal ups and downs, it is understandable why many of them would end up loving to see the main character who is as imperfect and confused as they are.
+Considering that a large population of female readers of the comicsare teenagers who are dealing with their own hormonal ups and downs, it is understandable why many of them would end up loving to see the main character who is as imperfect and confused as they are.

 When it comes to manga aimed at boys, the most popular scenario was that of a lead character who was easygoing and laid-back, but also had access to tremendous power.
 Naruto is literally the perfect example of this character type.
-And again, the popularity of this scenario has to do with the fact that a large number of male teenagers who read manga themselves have an easygoing attitude to life.
+And again, the popularity of this scenario has to do with the fact that a large number of male teenagers who read the comics themselves have an easygoing attitude to life.

-The popularity of manga has led to the surge in popularity of Japanese animation also, lovingly called anime.
+The popularity of the comics has led to the surge in popularity of Japanese animation also, lovingly called anime.
 In fact, one could argue that anime is getting more popular than manga outside of Japan, primarily because people generally tend to watch TV shows rather than read books.
 Netflix apparently noticed this trend and has invested in developing anime series content for its subscribers.